naturalis/mebioda/doc/week3/w3p5/README.md

 necessarily lead to a web page when you try to load it, though it might.
 The main purpose is just to create an identifier.)

-> Exercise 3: in the trait data for your model plant, look for the predicate 'Leaf Complexity'.
+> Exercise 3: in the trait data for a model plant, look for the predicate 'Leaf Complexity'.
 > What is its URI?
 What ontology does it come from?

 ### Objects